flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 function requestAttestations(bytes calldata data) external;
 ```

-This is a very simple function - all it does is that it emits the event of the form as below that includes `block.timestamp` and re-emits the submitted data.
+This is a very simple function - all it does is that it emits the event that includes `block.timestamp` and submitted attestation request data.

 ```
 event AttestationRequest(